ericyd/gdrive-copy/howto_for_non-developers.md

 ## Step 4: Edit code

 All uncompiled source code is located in the `src` folder.
-The `gs` directory houses the Google Apps Script files that actually access Google Drive.
+The `application` directory houses the Google Apps Script files that actually access Google Drive.

 ## Step 5: Compile code